AO-StreetArt/AOSharedServiceLibrary/docs/use/drivers/http_server/README.md

 We can also bind a default callback, which get's called whenever a bound URI is not found.
 This can be particular useful for allowing access to things like key-value stores

+You can see further details on the callbacks for the server [here] (https://github.com/AO-StreetArt/AOSharedServiceLibrary/tree/master/docs/use/drivers/http_server/callbacks)